marcinwiacek/pl1/readme.md

     I'm not very suprised with problems:

-    * x86 was designed in totally different world (situation) and it didn't had in mind in first place security or good power energy handling (additionally current mainstream Windows has got nothing to do with simplicity of original Windows NT or even Windows XP)
+    * x86 was designed in totally different world & situation and it didn't had in first place security or good power energy handling (additionally current mainstream Windows has got nothing to do with simplicity of original Windows NT or even Windows XP)
-    * next generations of hardware don't fully allow for controlling behavior and for example consume power during standby (DRAM refresh, NVME standby, etc.)
+    * next generations of hardware don't fully allow for controlling behavior and for example consume a lot of power during standby (DRAM refresh, NVME standby, etc.)
     * removing obsolete elements is done very slowly (X86S is not mentioned even in Zen 5) and x86 is nigthmare in terms of complexity (CISC, many elements, etc.)
     * big companies built inside chips for monitoring and taking telemetry, which of